mchlbrnhrd/nanoEvery/README.md

 # nanoEvery - tips and tricks for Arduino Nano Every (ATMEGA4809)
-Some example codes for Arduino Uno etc. doesn't work for ATMEGA4809 - Arduino Nano Every.

 Example how to use
 * timer (real time clock - RTC)
 * watchdog

 This is an easy start to handle with setting up timer or watchdog.
-More informations see in the datasheet of ATMEGA4809.
+More informations about register settings see in the datasheet of ATMEGA4809.

+For those topics there already exists a lot of example codes for Arduino Uno for example.
+But not all also works for ATMEGA4809 - Arduino Nano Every.